-To get to know how much electricity does a microwave oven use, first we need to know how much power does it use.
+To get to know how much electricity does a microwave oven use, first we need to know it’s power rating.

-Depending on the model, a microwave oven can use around 700 to 1000 Watts.
+Depending on the model, a microwave oven can use from around 700 to 1000 Watts.

 Alternatively, if you are considering to buy a new microwave oven, the wattage can be found on the internet by browser search.
 Just browse for the microwave oven model followed by ‘wattage’ or ‘ power consumption’.

-Once you know the power consumption, the calculator below can be used to calculate the power consumption and the electricity cost of a microwave oven over a period of time.
+Once you know the power consumption, the calculator below can be used to estimate the power consumption and the electricity cost of a microwave oven over a period of time.

 You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.